Live2Create Leadership Academy

 English Language Arts

 ELA is the spine of the curriculum.
-Every unit produces a major piece of writing and the writing mode changes each unit to build a full range of skills.
+Every unit produces a major piece of writing and the mode changes each unit to build a full range of skills.
 Your student will write personal narratives, research reports, argumentative briefs, biographical analyses, professional documents, and a capstone reflection essay.
 Writing is never just an exercise — it's always toward a real audience and a real purpose.
+Reading is tied to what students are building, not to a disconnected text list.

 Year Arc → Narrative · Research · Argument · Biography · Professional · Reflective